Guide to WeWeb: Features, Pros, Cons, and Best Use Cases (2026)

 WeWeb vs FlutterFlow

-FlutterFlow builds native mobile apps.
+FlutterFlow builds native mobile apps (iOS and Android via Flutter).
 WeWeb builds for the web.

-If your primary need is dashboards and portals, WeWeb is the better choice.
+If your primary need is dashboards and portals that run in a browser, WeWeb is the better choice.
+If you need a native mobile app, FlutterFlow is a different tool for a different problem.

 Read more: WeWeb vs FlutterFlow